LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Enabled via console or API when setting up a training or tuning job

 ###### SM integration with VPC
-  * Training jobs run in a Virtual Private Cloud (VPC)
+  * Training jobs run in a VPC on EC2 instances within AwS Service Accounts.
   * You can use a private VPC for even more security (note: the following are necessary for SM to work at all within a private VPC)
   * You’ll need to set up S3 VPC endpoints
   * Custom endpoint policies and S3 bucket policies can keep this secure